 - Space and positive activities for young people

 - Support for families

-- Peer mentoring
+- Peer mentoring.

-What has been done so far in Manchester? - Our approach
+What has been done so far in Manchester?
+Our approach

-The work already undertaken in response to serious violence by Manchester's Community Safety Partnership focuses on 3 main areas: -
+The work already undertaken by Manchester's Community Safety Partnership in response to serious violence focuses on three main areas:

 - Prevention and early intervention

-- Support and Protect
+- Support and protect

-- Disrupt, divert and enforce
+- Disrupt, divert and enforce.

 In April 2022 the Serious Violence Board undertook a mapping exercise of services working to reduce serious violence across the city.
-This has enabled us to understand what is currently on offer across the partnership under each of the workstreams and to ensure better coordination.
+This has enabled us to understand what is currently on offer across the partnership under each of the workstreams and to ensure better co-ordination.

-Prevention and Early intervention
+Prevention and early intervention